NIA T32 Program in the Demography and Economics of Aging Predoctoral Fellowships

 The Specialized Training Program in the Demography and Economics of Aging at the University of Chicago, funded by the National Institute of Aging (T32 AG000243), trains graduate students interested in the fields of demography and economics of aging through the development of basic and applied research and policy-making and analysis.
 The goal of these predoctoral fellowships is to train graduate students interested in the fields of demography and economics of aging through the development of basic methodological tools, applied research, policy-making and analysis, and professional development.

-The Specialized Training Program in the Demography and Economics of Aging application is now open for the 2021-22 academic year.
-The deadline for the NIA T32 program application is Friday, November 19, 2021, by 5:00 pm CST.
+The Specialized Training Program in the Demography and Economics of Aging application is now open for the 2023-24 academic year for appointments beginning October 1, 2023.
+The deadline to apply is Friday, September 1, 2023, by 5:00 pm CST.
 You can access the NIA T32 program application here.

 To learn more about the NIA T32 predoctoral affiliates program, click here.